FlyingRhenquest/codegen/README.md

 I want to add a python API to the data objects and ParserDriver.
 Maybe even include a python API call to the code generator.

-I'd like to extend this to read simple C++ classes and structs.
-Nothing templated, lol.
-At the very least, adding a cereal serialize function generator for plain old data structs would be almost trivial at this point.
-It would be only slighty more difficult to add a serialize function generator for more complex classes right up until templates become involved.
-A lot of template cases don't make sense to serialize anyway, so this should still be fairly useful.